GG-loop/GG-loop.github.io/_posts/2015-3-28-Growing on agar.md

 ---

 Every bacterium or algae or fungi has its own specific conditions in which to grow.
-Food is important for us as much as nutrients are really important also for them!
+Food is important for us as much as nutrients are really important for them!
 A balanced reciepe is necessary to prepare their living habitat.
+That is called medium and
+<a href="http://biohackacademy.github.io/biofactory/annex/cultivation-media/">ere it's our list of cultivation media</a>

 <img src="https://dl.dropboxusercontent.com/u/16334624/001.JPG">